Bushnell Days: Bushnell Hospital Amputee Patients and Artificial Limbs

 Bushnell Hospital Amputee Patients and Artificial Limbs

 One of the most important transitions amputee patients at Bushnell made was learning to use prosthetic arms or legs.
 Each artificial limb was custom-made for the patient in Bushnell’s brace shop.
-Once they were fitted with their new arm or leg, the patients underwent physical and occupational therapy to learn how to use their prostheses.* Artificial limbs could be heavy and might cause blisters or other discomfort for the patient, but advances made during the war helped make prostheses lighter, more comfortable, and more functional, such as using plastic or resin in place of metal for parts of the construction.
+Once they were fitted with their new arm or leg, the patients underwent physical and occupational therapy to learn how to use their prostheses.* Artificial limbs could be heavy and might cause blisters or other discomfort for the patient, but advances made during the war (such as using plastic or resin in place of metal for parts of the construction) helped make prostheses lighter, more comfortable, and more functional.

 *In medical language, a prosthesis is an artificial limb; prostheses is the plural.
 Prosthetics refers to the specialty of creating and fitting artificial limbs, and the term can also be used to describe the devices, such as a “prosthetic arm” or “prosthetic leg.”